 If you are hoping to take a few classes in the United States, the first type of visa you are likely to look into is a student visa.
 But you will quickly discover that the F-1 visa is for academic students entering a full-time program, usually at a college or university that has received U.S. government certification through the Student Exchange Visitor Program (SEVP).
 The lesser-known M-1 visa, for vocational students, also requires full-time study at an approved program.

-But what if your plans are for more casual or fun study -- for example, a few weeks of cooking, yoga or art classes?
+But what if your plans are for more casual or fun study?
+For example, a few weeks of cooking, yoga or art classes?
 Or perhaps you just want to take a short or part-time academic course and spend the rest of your time traveling in the United States.
-For these purposes, a tourist visa may be sufficient.
-If so, it is also preferable to applying for an F-1 or M-1 student visa.
-The application process will be shorter and simpler.
+A U.S. visitor visa, with the designation "B-2," might actually work for this.
+(See 22 C.F.R. § 41.31.)

 Talk to the school or program you will be attending, which should have information about the past experience of foreign students attending their school.
 If that doesn't get you the answers you need, talk to your local U.S. consulate.

-If the consulate doesn't put this notation in your visa, this shouldn't stop you from entering the United States.
+If the U.S. consulate doesn't put this notation in your visa, this shouldn't stop you from entering the United States.
 When you get to the airport, border, or other port of entry, however, be very sure to state that the main purpose of your trip is to be a tourist.
 You can mention the classes later, but if you start out by saying, "I'm here to study," the border patrol officials will quiz you on why you didn't get a student visa.